 If you are unable to keep an appointment, you should notify the provider at least 24 hours before your scheduled appointment.
 Some offices charge a fee for missed appointments unless it is due to an emergency or you give 24-hour advance notice.

 Continuity of care

-Continuity of care with a Non-Participating Provider may be available if your provider leaves the Claims Administrator's network, or if you are a newly-covered Member whose previous health plan was withdrawn from the market.
+Continuity of care with a Former Participating Provider may be available if your provider leaves the Claims Administrator network or the Claims Administrator no longer contracts with your Participating Provider for the services you are receiving.